Alleged 9/11 conspirator kicked out of Guantanamo hearing again

 Binalshibh continued to shout and was ordered out of the courtroom for the remainder of the morning session.

-Guantanamo Bay's warden, Army Colonel John Bogdan, was questioned for more than an hour by defence counsel about his denials of special requests for attorney-client visits at the prison.
+Guantanamo Bay's warden, Army Colonel John Bogdan, was questioned for more than an hour by defense counsel about his denials of special requests for attorney-client visits at the prison.

-Cheryl Bormann, defence attorney for suspected al Qaeda training camp leader Walid Binattash, said inconvenient flight schedules and limited meeting hours at the prison had interfered with her ability to defend her client.
+Cheryl Bormann, defense attorney for suspected al Qaeda training camp leader Walid Binattash, said inconvenient flight schedules and limited meeting hours at the prison had interfered with her ability to defend her client.

 The hearing at the Guantanamo Bay U.S. Naval Base in Cuba was monitored by Reuters over a closed-circuit broadcast at the Fort Meade, Maryland, army base.